Putnami

 putnami context generate

-The regenerated file includes sections for every installed extension (TypeScript, Go, Python).
+The regenerated shared context includes sections for every installed extension (TypeScript, Go, Python).

 Prompt recipes

 Here are prompts that work well with AI assistants in a Putnami project.
-The AI uses the patterns from .claude/CLAUDE.md to generate correct code.
+The assistant uses the patterns from .AI/context.md to generate correct code.

 Web applications (typescript-web)